 4. Consider setting up automatic payments

 Missing payments can quickly get you into financial trouble.
 Pay on time all the time.
 Setting up payments automatically through your checking account will dramatically reduce the chances of missing a payment deadline.

-5. Don’t increase payment period if possible.
-Interest charges can add up very quickly.
+5. Don’t increase payment period if possible because interest charges can add up very quickly

 If possible, pay off your loans within the standard 10-year period.
 Repayment programs that defer or lower payments will delay or reduce your monthly payment, but you will pay over a longer period of time and your balance will be larger.